k8s-at-spiti/docs/docs/our-container-images/development/creating-a-new-container-image.md

 ### latest-version.sh

-The `latest-version.sh` script is used by the
+The `latest-version.sh` script is used to get the latest version of the app.
-[Apps - Get latest versions github action][apps-schedule.yaml] to get the latest version of the app.
 This script is custom for each app and so it will need to be developed for each app.
 Below is an example of one.

 ```bash
 #!/usr/bin/env bash